UBC-MDS/RegscorePy/CONTRIBUTING.md

 - 10-minute stand-up meeting on Monday during lunch break, to talk about weekly plan.

 ### Contribute to the project
 - For small changes, create Branch is ok.
-Guidelines below.
+Please follow the tips about commit message below (In **How to contribute** part.)
 - For big changes, please use Folk.
-Guidelines below.
+Please follow the tips about commit message below (In **How to contribute** part.).
 - Commit frequently with clear and concise commit message.
 - Write tests for function changes.
 - Once your changes are done, submit a Pull Request.